Rurusetto/rurusetto/content/posts/tau/index.md

 This adjusts the size of "Beats" notes to make them smaller in size or bigger based on the player's best interest

-*If you change the settings and you do not know how to restore it to the default just press the orange button that shows up near the setting*
+*If you change the settings and you do not know how to restore it to the default just press the orange button that shows up near the setting.*

 ## Kiai Effect
 This options allows you to choose in between 3 different Kiai effects (the particles that show up in gameplay alongside the visualizer) and you will be able to choose in between the following three options: